flux-framework/flux-operator/docs/development/developer-guide.md

 $ make run
 ```

-Note that there is a default sleep of ~20 seconds for all jobs (so the worker nodes start after the broker)
+Note that there is a default sleep time for all jobs (so the worker nodes start after the broker)
 so they will not run instantly.
 You can list pods to get an id, and then view logs:

 ```bash